Do Not Forget Your portion of the present world!

-I recall a funny conversation I had with a Latin lady who asked me: Is a Muslim woman allowed to wear earrings like other women?
-I laughed and replied: A Muslim woman is a human that doesn’t differ from any women, but she is acumen and knows her rights and obligations and how to arrange her priorities.
+I recall a funny conversation with a Latin lady who asked me: Is a Muslim woman allowed to wear earrings like other women?
+I laughed and replied: A Muslim woman is a human who doesn’t differ from any woman, but she understands and knows her rights and obligations and how to arrange her priorities.
 She has the ability to deal with such matters with amazing moderation in a way the Latin and western woman cannot.

 She said: What do you mean?

 I replied: The Muslim woman has understood the meaning of the term “privacy” well.
 So, while she loves her father, brother, son, and husband, she has realized that each type of love is distinguished from the other.
 She realized that her love to each of them requires her to give each of them their suitable rights.
 So, her father requires honor and respect while her son requires breeding and care.
 She knows when and how to show her beauty and she doesn’t appear in the same form for all.

 I continued: The Muslim woman is a free woman.
 She has refused to surrender to the whims of others and fashion.
 She wears what she likes and pleases her Creator.
 Can’t you see how the western woman has become a captive of fashion?!
 Suppose style came out this season for women to wear tight pants.
 In that case, all women will automatically wear them even if they aren’t suitable for their figure or aren’t comfortable wearing them.

 I continued: Doesn’t it scare you how the woman has turned into a commodity?!
 There is almost no commercial without a half-naked woman.
 This gives an indirect message of the deteriorating value of the woman in this age.